Chapter 1:

 In the middle of the platform is Shin.

-Haruto waves to the latecomer, “Oi!
+Haruto happily waves at the latecomer, “Oi!
 Shin!
 You’re late!”

 Several classmates let out sighs of relief and yell at him with mock anger about his dramatic entrance.